 The following services are available to you:

-- 12 Step groups such as Alcoholics Anonymous and Narcotics Anonymous.
+- 12 Step groups such as Narcotics Anonymous, Alcoholics Anonymous and Cocaine Anonymous.
 These offer you weekly support sessions and ways to meet others who understand recovery.

 - A home detox.
 If you relapse but don’t require another stay at rehab, you might be approved for a home alcohol or drug detox overseen by a local doctor.
 This enables you to have a medically assisted withdrawal process, with prescription drugs being delivered to your home.